-5.4 Impact of other bodies
+5.4 Impact of other individuals or organisations agencies

-Where other bodies are involved in aspects of a complaint, for example the police, the local authority (LA), safeguarding teams, tribunals or courts, our ability to adhere to the timescales within this procedure may be affected.
-We may also need to suspend this procedure until other public bodies have completed their processes.
+Where other individuals or organisations agencies are involved in aspects of a complaint, for example the police, the local authority (LA), safeguarding teams, tribunals or courts, our ability to adhere to the timescales within this procedure may be affected.
+We may also need to suspend this procedure until other agencies have completed their processes.
 If this happens, we will inform you of a proposed new timescale, as appropriate.